Skip to main content

 The multi-language roll-up.

 Vulkro finds 2.9x the catalogued bugs Semgrep CE finds (44 vs 15) at higher precision (0.81 vs 0.62), and more than Bearer (44 vs 37) with 10 false positives to Bearer's 67.
-A max-recall mode exists: at min-confidence low Vulkro reaches 0.72 recall at 0.15 precision, labeled as max-recall in the published scorecard.
+A max-recall mode exists: at min-confidence low, Vulkro reaches 0.72 recall (55 of 76) at 0.15 precision, published in full in scorecard-latest.md.
 We grew our own ground truth from 69 to 90 bugs in July 2026 and published the recall drop that came with it; the corpus is versioned.

 Even against single-language specialists on their home turf.